isomerpages/nlb-eyeonasia/_india-know-working/06-inspiring-stories.md

 [**Freedom to fail: Lessons from my quest for startup success**](https://nlb.overdrive.com/media/4335716){:target="_blank"}

 Shabnam Aggarwal always dreamt of success.
 Raised in an immigrant Indian family in Silicon Valley, she believed that every entrepreneur could be successful.
-So she left her job at Merrill Lynch to move to India, starting a company, taking a risk, finding her passion, and making a change in the world.
-Shabnam gives us a peek into the world of start-ups in India and provides insight into dealing with failure, the challenges of starting a business, and helping us learn from her experience.
+She left her job at Merrill Lynch to move to India, starting a company, taking a risk, finding her passion, and making a change in the world.
+Shabnam gives us a peek into the world of start-ups in India and provides insights into dealing with failure, the challenges of starting a business, and helping us learn from her experience.

 Retrieved from OverDrive. *myLibrary* ID login is required to access this ebook.